 - Engaging agency and industry stakeholder to obtain details of historical flooding, survey data and other relevant data sets.
-Stakeholders will also be invited to provide feedback on the draft flood study during public exhibition. - Community engagement has been undertaken through the mail out of an information brochure and brief survey.
+Stakeholders were also invited to provide feedback on the draft flood study during public exhibition. - Community engagement has been undertaken through the mail out of an information brochure and brief survey.
 A series of community drop in sessions were also held in Towamba and Eden.
 The purpose of the engagement was to raise awareness of the study and flood risk in the catchment, as well and obtain observations of historical flooding to assist in model calibration.
-Respondents were contacted for further information by phone and email, as required. - This document will be placed on public exhibition for a period of four weeks.
-During this time Council will notify residents and property owners in the catchment area to be public exhibition, inviting them to learn more about the draft Flood Study.
-Another series of information sessions will also be held for community members to get information and ask questions.
-Council's website will include information about the study, the draft documents and an opportunity to provide submissions.
-Submission will also be able to be submitted at Council's Customer Service Centre and at the community information sessions.
+Respondents were contacted for further information by phone and email, as required. - This document was placed on public exhibition for a period of four weeks.
+During this time Council notified residents and property owners in the study areas, inviting them to learn more about the draft Flood Study.
+Another series of information sessions in Eden and Towamba were held for community members to get information and ask questions.
+Council's website included information about the study, the draft documents and an opportunity to provide submissions.
+Submission were also be able to be submitted at Council's Customer Service Centre, via email and phone, and at the community information sessions.